Influenza B surging as overall flu cases fall — and it's deadlier in kids, experts say

 So far this season, 128 children nationwide have died of flu, 17 of them in the region that includes California, Nevada and Arizona.
 It is the largest number of children to perish since 148 died in the 2014-15 season.

-Parents are often shocked that their children have died of an illness that many people recover from within a few days, said Blumberg, who is the chief of pediatric infectious diseases at the UCD medical center, but pediatric patients can have a number of complications with influenza.
+Parents are often shocked that their children have died of an illness that many people recover from within a few days, said Blumberg, but pediatric patients can have a number of complications with influenza.

 They can get adult respiratory distress syndrome, an over-the-top inflammatory response that makes it difficult for children to breathe, Blumberg said.
 They end up on bypass machines to try to provide them oxygen and sometimes those measures just don’t work.